Additive Manufacturing Applications: The Real Value of Additive

 Approximately what percentage of your 3D printing is currently producing functional or end-use parts?

-Design for additive manufacturing (DfAM) empowers engineers to create more functional geometries that can be both stronger and lighter.
+Design for additive manufacturing (DfAM) empowers engineers to create more functional, complex geometry that can be both stronger and lighter.
 It unleashes a wave of design innovation.
-Using additive manufacturing enables companies to create better, lighter, more complex parts and products that simply were not possible or cost-effective to manufacture using traditional methods.
+Using additive manufacturing enables companies to create better, lighter, more complex parts and products that simply were not possible or cost-effective to make using subtractive manufacturing methods.
 These, in turn, enable new ranges of products with increased functionality.
 In many cases, DfAM enables companies to significantly reduce the number of discrete parts required for final assembly.

 Jigs, Fixtures & Tooling